jacobwarduk/twitter-ui/README.md

-# Twitter UI
+# Twitter UI Fix
-Fixes the stupid rounded buttons, text inputs, and avatars, in the new Twitter user interface
+Fixes the stupid rounded buttons, text inputs, and avatars, in the new Twitter user interface.

 ---